 If the operation fails or is aborted while the copy is in progress, the output file might not have been created yet.

-But there is a better fix, that covers all use-cases.
+There exists a better and more robust fix, that covers all use-cases.

 Adding an empty target

 .DELETE_ON_ERROR ensures that on error, the output file is deleted (as long as

 .DELETE_ON_ERROR: main.txt: source.txt cp $^ $@